Green That Life

 Is your drinking water safe from forever chemicals?

 How our bodies process these chemicals is, of course, an important factor and is the subject of continued study, but the current list of health complications from PFAS exposure is already long, and we should be concerned.
-In fact, when it comes to PFASs in our drinking water, some scientists have concluded that there is no safe level of these toxins.
+In fact, when it comes to PFAS chemicals in our drinking water, some scientists have concluded that there is no safe level of these toxins.

-I list below some of the health complications, but keep in mind that not every chemical in the PFAS group has been studied, so this list could expand.
+I list below some of the health complications but keep in mind that not every chemical in the PFAS group has been studied, so this list could expand.

 • Increased risk of cancer.